Chapter 4 : FOUR

 Oh, Merlin, no!

 "I can't believe you!" the girl shrieked, red-faced and waving her wand about.
 Olivia fought the instinct to cover her ears.
 Inherently, she knew the aspect was only true of ancient dinosaurs, but nevertheless, there was an irrational hope inside her that insisted if she didn't make any sudden movements, Tengrove would retreat back where she came from.
 Slytherin!
 Snake!
 Reptile!
 T-Rex!
-It would make sense,
+It would make sense, she thought hastily.

 "Stop it!" another voice shouted before Olivia felt a pair of rough hands on her face.
 She looked into the eyes of who she knew was the boy with her in the picture.
 "Don't worry, my love, I won't let them hurt you!"
 Her head was starting to spin and her vision getting fuzzy with delirium.